 I do not own a sewing machine, but I could borrow one to do this.
 I have not found what I have been looking for in the ready made version.
 I thought if I could add grommets to a ready made luxury towels that I would have an instant look that gave me privacy.

-By louise@home from Ontario, Canada
+By Louise from Ontario, Canada

 There are clip on curtain rings available at your local "mart" store which could be used on the towels to make curtains.
 When you want a change, just unclip and have usable towels.
-These come in gold, silver and black, and cost about $3 a package.
-I have used them with towels to make curtains, and currently have them holding green lace tablecloths as curtains in a spare bedroom.
-(I was unable to find regular curtains the right color green.)

 I have and would NOT recommend it.
 Towels are made from terry cloth and the grommets just don't cover enough of the fabric around the cut to prevent it from unravelling.
 I also tried putting an "iron on" patch on the backside then the grommet.
 But the patch only stuck to the top of the terry loops and then it was too thick for the grommet.

 The best way I have had for curtains (I have done this several times) is to just sew a simple straight seam along the top for my curtain rod.
-You could even do this by hand.
-Another advantage to this is later you can take out the seam and it becomes a towel.

 Also remember they fade from the sun.
 I have had best luck using white towels for curtains.

 I made curtains using towels, for our camper.
 Instead of using grommets, I went to the hardware store and bought large washers.
 Sprayed them the color I wanted, and when dry, used fabric glue to attach them, and an awl to make the center hole.
 I put them on a table, with a heavy weight on them, until dry.
 This was done 3 years ago, and they still look nice.
 Go through the washer and dryer with no problems.
 You can even change the washer color with a small brush, whenever you want an update!
 Good luck!